This article has links to products and services we love, which we may make commission from.

 The friendly shopkeepers will offer to sell you a ‘Ghutra,’ which is a traditional Arabic headscarf worn by local Bedouins to protect against dust and sandstorms.
-It also helps keep your head cool on hot days and it’s fun to watch how skillfully they tie it for you.
+It also helps keep your head cool on hot days, and it’s fun to watch how skilfully they tie it for you.

 Dune bashing in Dubai is such an exhilarating experience and can even be a little scary for some people.
 You’ll be safely strapped inside a 4×4 Land Cruiser as your driver expertly speeds you up and down the giant sand dunes.

-You’ll see lots of great views of the desert but get ready for some serious butterflies in your stomach!
-Your driver might also be adventurous enough to tilt the cruiser over the edge of a massive dune to make you feel as though you’re about to fall.
+You’ll see lots of great views of the desert, but get ready for some serious butterflies in your stomach!
+Your driver might also be adventurous enough to tilt the cruiser over the edge of a massive dune to make you feel like you’re about to fall.

 Dune bashing is such a thrilling rollercoaster experience in the desert, and you’ll love every moment of the adrenaline rush.
 One member of our group was extremely nervous, but our driver’s great sense of humor really helped put everyone at ease.

 The drivers are friendly and knowledgeable, feel free to ask them any questions and they’ll be happy to engage with you.

 Don’t worry about not getting good photos from inside the cruiser; your driver will stop at a beautiful spot for a photo op with the magnificent sunset in the background.